4W4I5/Semester-5-Notes/Jazz Meeting Stuff.md

 	    - SAML primarily focuses on authentication and may not provide robust mechanisms for exchanging user attributes between IdPs and SPs.
 ### OAuth
 - Hidden user creds
+- Use for allowing 3rd party applications to access user data, social media login and securing API
-- 3 main roles (Similar to kerberos)
+- 3 main roles (Similar to Kerberos)
 	- Resource Owner
 		- User who owns data/resources
 	- Client
 		- app/service that wants access to the users resources
 	- Auth Server
+		- Manages user authentication and authorizes client creds

 ### OpenID Connect